 Chances are, the coworker who didn’t show up to a team briefing today was the one you neglected during the previous meeting.

-Failing to include anyone may seriously impair motivation and negatively impact the workers’ engagement and overall job satisfaction.
+Failing to include anyone who may impair motivation.
+Or negatively impact the workers’ engagement and overall job satisfaction.

-Fortunately, with remote collaboration becoming mainstream, teams are gradually developing best practices for overcoming remote communication challenges.
+Fortunately, virtual collaboration becoming mainstream.
+And teams are gradually developing best practices for overcoming remote communication challenges.

 Here’s our take on how you can make remote meetings more effective and use them to your benefit:

 As easy as it may sound, establishing the perfect time for a conference call may require consideration and effort.
 Especially for remote teams with big time-zone difference – your early morning may be the time your co-workers on the other side of the globe go to sleep.

-Regardless of what you eventually find most effective – daily standups or bi-weekly Friday get-togethers, take time to set up your optimal remote meeting schedule.
+Check what you find most effective – daily standups or bi-weekly Friday get-togethers.
+And take time to set up your optimal remote communication schedule.

 Setting up the structure is easy when you know exactly how much time the conference call is going to take.

-The structure should outline the essential points you don’t want to miss, like, for example, your manager’s pep talk, plans and achievements of each worker, challenges and issues, clients’ feedback, etc.
+The structure should outline the essential points you don’t want to miss.
+For example, your manager’s pep talk, plans, and achievements of each worker, challenges and issues, clients’ feedback, etc.

 Some teams give every co-worker a fixed time-span to report their plans and achievements.

-At this point, you should already understand that meetings have to have an “owner” – an employee, responsible for overseeing their structure and ensuring that everyone sticks to the agenda.
+At this point, you should already understand that meetings have to have an “owner”.
+It is an employee, responsible for overseeing their structure and ensuring that everyone sticks to the agenda.

-His responsibilities may extend to transcription meeting minutes and send a follow-up summary and action plan after each call.
+His responsibilities may extend to transcription meeting minutes.
+And also to send a follow-up summary and action plan after each call.

 Let’s face it – working remotely makes it difficult to build interpersonal relationships.
-We normally tend to stick to the very essence during virtual meetings and often omit details, which seem unimportant, but may create rapport and connection.
+We tend to stick to the very essence during virtual meetings and often omit details.
+It seems unimportant but may create rapport and connection.